orkes-io/docs/blog/2022-04-18-workflows-recipe-analogy.md

 ### Cooking a burrito

 Let's look at a common example - from a burrito in my freezer.
-The directions vary depending on the cooking method.
+The preparation directions vary depending on the cooking method.

 <p align="center"><img src="/content/img/blogassets/burrito.jpg" alt="burrito instructions" width="400" style={{paddingBottom: 40, paddingTop: 40}} /></p>